 About the Packaging

 So as it turns out, I’m the daughter of a packaging distributor.
 Very specific.
 My father and the 2 generations above him were in that business.
-Though I didn’t go into that line of work, it’s clearly innate in me to pay attention to how is contained and presented.
+Though I didn’t go into that line of work, it’s clearly innate in me to pay attention to how products are contained and presented.
 However, over time I’ve come to understand that ultimately how the packaging looks is less important than its functionality.
 And when it comes to jewelry, the packaging has minimal functionality, it’s meant to protect the piece as it travels to you.
 Then, hopefully, you have a safe and proper place to store it.
 So now, my priority is the functionality of the package as well as the impact on the environment.
 Therefore, you will likely receive your item in one of two packages: 1.
 A reusable snap pouch (which is perfect for traveling, storing pieces in drawers, or throwing in your bag/purse) with a 100% compostable zip bag.
 2. A 100% compostable box.
-We left off all ink/print so keep it 100%.
+We left off all ink/print to keep it 100% compostable.
 So yes, you may take the box you receive and stick it in your yard waste bin!